cwgoes/pluranimity.org/_posts/2019-04-25-comparative-advantages-distributed-ledgers.md

 #### Why

+Why might contingent payments be useful, and what are the challenges involved?

 #### Comparative Advantage

+Why might distributed ledger technology help, and what role would it serve?

 we must subsidize the prediction markets, and this could provide a way to do so - substantial part of payment to prediction markets

-why dlt?

 - automatic contract creation & enforcement
 - separation of measurement and of computation - one measurement protocol can serve all needs, scales better